 The Machine page contains settings related to the emulated machine as a whole, such as the machine type, CPU type and amount of memory.

 Machine type / Machine

 Machine/motherboard model to emulate.
-The Machine type box lists all available machine classes, while the Machine box lists all available machine models on the selected class.
+The Machine box lists all available models for the machine class selected on the Machine type box.

-The Configure button opens a new window with settings specific to the machine’s onboard devices, such as the amount of installed video memory for an onboard video chip.
+The Configure button opens a new window with settings specific to the machine, such as BIOS type selection.

-CPU type / CPU¶
+CPU type / Speed

 Enable the dynamic recompiler, which provides faster but less accurate CPU emulation.
 The recompiler is available as an option for 486-class processors, and is mandatory starting with the Pentium.